minhok1/technical-interview-prep/Approaches.md

 - Constructor is used to initialize an object
 - Promise has resolve() or reject() inside of it so that it knows when to fulfill it, then can be consumed using .then() and .catch().
 They can be used together like promise.then().catch() so that either resolve or reject would work for then or catch block.
 - Object.keys(), Object.values(), Object.entries()
+- e.g.
+  const b = {
+  name:"Vivek",
+  f: function(){
+  var self = this;
+  console.log(this.name);
+  (function(){
+  console.log(this.name);
+  console.log(self.name);
+  })();
+  }
+  }
+  b.f();

+  returns Vivek, undefined and Vivek.
+IIFE doesn't run immediately because it's not getting defined (object's the one getting defined!).
+So console.log(this.name) goes first, produces Vivek because we're calling f() of b, then we move onto the IIFE inside.
+Since this func is not a direct property of an object, this is global so this.name is undefined.

+- Always hoist var definition within the functional scope but keep the initialization at the original spot e.g. x++;
+  console.log(x);
+  var x = 23;
+  returns NaN because var x; moves to the top but x = 23 remains at the bottom

+- var has no block scope, so if you use var for a for loop, then it will be global (which may impact async stuff within the loops)

 # List